Usercyk/OJPlus/README.md

 According to the GPLv3 license of the `qfluentwidget` library, this project will also licensed by GPLv3.
 Thanks to the author `zhiyiyo` for such good components.

 Thanks to the icon from <https://fluenticon.com/>

+## Known bugs

+1. **Mica effect disabled after close the file dialog**: That's the bug of `mica` effect itself.
+This will happen while you are charging your computer.
+Try to set your charging policy or simply re-focus `J Plus` by pressing the screen out of the window or something else.